toekneestuck/sap/README.md

 		distanceFromTheTop: 0
 	});

-Additionally you can override a class that is applied when Sap activates:
+You can override a class that is applied when Sap activates:

 	$('#item').sap({
 		class : 'my-new-class'
+	});

+You can override the width of both the shim and when the element is reset

+	$('#item').sap({
+		width : '100%'
 	});

 ## Demo